 1. Denver Large Item Pickup (Free, But Slow)

 Denver residents can schedule a free large item pickup through Denver 311.
 Call 311 or use the Denver 311 app to request pickup.
-They’ll collect up to 5 large items from the curb.
+They collect up to 5 large items on your regular trash day — but pickup runs on a fixed cycle (about every 9 weeks per neighborhood), and the mattress must be at the curb by 6 a.m.

 The catch: You’ll wait 2-4 weeks for pickup.
 Your mattress sits on the curb that entire time.
 Some HOAs will fine you for this.
 And if it rains, you’ve got a soaked mattress rotting on your property.